Dhaval2404/ImagePicker/README.md

 # Changelog

 ## Fork 1.9.1
-- Removed all startForActivityResult from library since caller is responsible to provide an `ActivityResultLauncher<Intent>`
+- Removed all `sstartActivityForResult` from library since caller is responsible to provide an `ActivityResultLauncher<Intent>`
 - Removed https://github.com/florent37/InlineActivityResult dependency

 ---